Jack Teele: Los Angeles Rams

-After serving nine seasons in the position of publicity director, owner Dan Reeves named him "assistant to the president", a position that had Teele second in command of the franchise.
-He succeeded Elroy "Crazylegs" Hirsch, who had become the director of athletics at the University of Wisconsin.
+After serving nine seasons in the position of publicity director, owner Dan Reeves named him assistant to the president, a position that had Teele second in command of the franchise, following the departure of general manager Elroy Hirsch.
+Although Reeves held the title of general manager, Teele was the team's executive officer.
+Reeves died prior to the 1971 season and after Carroll Rosenbloom acquired the team the following year, Teele was replaced by Don Klosterman.